 The map below shows the geographic distribution of Covered California enrollees in CSR plans; hover over each county to see the numbers.

 CSR plans can shield consumers from hundreds or thousands of dollars in medical expenses in a given year.
 Some illustrations from Covered California:

 CSRs provide a stabilizing influence on the entire health care safety net.
-Low-income Californians often move back and forth between Medi-Cal and Covered California.
+Californians with low incomes often move back and forth between Medi-Cal and Covered California.
 In one year, their income is low enough to qualify them for Medi-Cal.
 In the next, they make a little more money and leave Medi-Cal for a Covered California plan.
 But to afford marketplace coverage, they need premium support plus the lower out-of-pocket costs provided by CSR plans.
-CSR plans support a broader system that helps provide a continuum of coverage for low-income Californians through changing life situations.
+CSR plans support a broader system that helps provide a continuum of coverage for Californians with low incomes through changing life situations.
 That extra dose of stability not only benefits them, it benefits all of California.

 For more in-depth analysis of CSRs and the Covered California market, visit CHCF’s “ACA Repeal Resource Page.”